Sarthak-Agarwal1410/github-actions-gcp-using-terraform/README.md

 # github-actions-gcp-using-terraform

-Deploy Google Kubernetes Engine on GCP as GitOps Style Repo when somebody changes the code and creates the pull request on master then it should auto-deploy on GCP with Github actions.
+● Deploy Google Kubernetes Engine on GCP as GitOps Style Repo

+● When somebody changes the code and creates the pull request on master.

+● It auto-deploys on GCP with GitHub actions.